Grey composite decking

 Versatility at its finest

-With five shades to choose from, use our grey boards to create your dream garden deck or modern seating area for a commercial setting.
+With four shades to choose from, our grey boards will help to create your dream garden deck or modern seating area for a commercial setting.
 Easily mix and match furniture and accessories with the neutral hues of the grey boards to bring your decked area to life.

 Why choose grey composite decking?